arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 Please ensure the mini PCIe power configuration is set as outlined in the [Mini PCIe Power Distribution section](#mini-pcie-power-distribution).
 The Portenta X8 requires the **PCIE ENABLE (PWM6)** pin to be connected to a **VCC (3V3)** pin.

 ***Please use a 6.0 - 36.0 V external power source when using an Arduino Pro 4G Module (EMEA / GNSS Global) or any other mPCIe modules due to their high power consumption.
-This is important for maintaining a stable power supply to the Portenta SOM, the carrier, and the involved mPCIe module, particularly for extended periods of use.***
+This is important for maintaining a stable power supply to the Portenta X8, the carrier, and the involved mPCIe module, particularly for extended periods of use.***

 ## Instructions